 not drink the tap water without a water filtration device.

 Breastfeeding is always the best choice for babies.
 However, it’s important for breastfeeding women to lower lead exposure as much as they can.

-If you’re breastfeeding and your home has lead service pipes and confirmed high levels of lead in the tap water,
+If you’re breastfeeding and your home has lead service pipes,

 don’t use tap water without a water filtration device.
 It must meet the National Sanitation Foundation 053 guideline (NSF-053), American National Standards Institute (ANSI), Underwriters Laboratories (UL), or Water Quality Association (and Canadian chapter CWAQ) certification to remove lead.